CSWomenUMass/cswomenumass.github.io/_officers/README.md

 ## Add a New Officer

 If you are creating a new position, add a new `.md` file.
 Copy the format from the other files and add the information accordingly.
 If the position exists, please refer to the previous section.
+Make sure the picture names make sense and you clean up unused pictures.